Learn the basics of the stock market and what you'll need to consider before investing.

 Conventional wisdom holds that younger people can take more risk because they have more time to ride out rough patches in the market, while those nearing retirement should play it safer.
 Figuring out if you're willing to take bigger risks for bigger gains or if you prefer to take a slow and steady route can help you allocate your assets in a way that is right for you.

 Most people who are new to investing have a specific goal in mind, such as saving for retirement or a child's college fund.
 There are special investment accounts designed to help you reach those goals.
-Traditional and Roth IRAs, as well as employer-sponsored accounts like a 401(k) or thrift savings account, help you save for retirement with tax advantages, while an education savings account (ESA) or 529 college savings plan helps you save for higher education with tax advantages.
+Traditional and Roth IRAs, as well as employer-sponsored accounts like a 401(k) or thrift savings account, help you save for retirement with tax advantages, while an education savings account (ESA) or 529 educational savings plan helps you save for qualified K-12 and college expenses with tax advantages.

 The stock market can be daunting to a new investor.
 Luckily, you don't have to do it alone.
 Seeking help from an investment advisor can help you form an investment strategy that matches your goals, timeline and risk tolerance.
 Navy Federal Financial Group's seasoned advisors can help you navigate the world of investing.